cse110-fa21-group22/cse110-fa21-group22/admin/meetings/101121kickoff.md

         * Social Event on the Weekend ?
 (Decide based when2meet)

 * Items on the agenda that are not discussed
+     * n/a, every item on agenda was discussed

  ### Decisions Made and Their Reasoning

-Changed team contact to make it easier to schedule meetinhs/ have sub team meetings.
+Changed team contact to make it easier to schedule meetings/ have sub team meetings.

+Decisions made on Team Branding
-Team name will be Team22X Plus Pro Max.
+Team name: Team22X Plus Pro Max.
 Team Color: pink and gray
 Team Mascot: bull taking a bite out of a peach
 Logo: Peach with a bite (Elliot)
 Font: Comic Sans

+For the team page:
-Team Page: Dennis will aggregate what we already did for lab 1 into the team page.
+Dennis will aggregate what we already did for lab 1 into the team page.
 Note: Give Dennis access to google form

+For the team video:
 Start shooting the video after discussion, if someone isn't there they can record themselves and we will edit it into the video

  ### Ideas for Further Investigation